 - I hate who I am these days.

 - I feel gut-wrenching pain, but no one understands.

 - My life and the world around me are dark.
 I hate it, but I can’t change it.

-If you have had any variation of these thoughts and don’t feel like your usual self, chances are you may be suffering from depression.
+If you have had any variation of these thoughts and feelings, and they have persisted over time, you may be suffering from depression.

-I want you to know that you are not alone and there are people who can help.
-Many of my clients find relief in realizing that these struggles do not define them and that there are many options available to once again have hope for their lives.
+I want you to know that you are not alone and that help is available.
+Many of my clients find relief in realizing that these struggles do not define them, and that there are options to help them once again have hope for their lives.

 I understand the social stigma that can come with the label of being depressed or having a bipolar disorder, and thus aim to help clients overcome beliefs that contribute to this.
 I can help you sort out environmental, biological, historical and situational factors that contribute to depression, while offering support and care through a very dark time in your life.